Does Home Insurance Cover Electronics?

 Document the Damage or Loss Immediately

-Take photos and video of damaged electronics before moving or disposing of them.
+Photograph and video damaged electronics before moving or disposing of them.
 For theft, record the make, model and serial number of each stolen device.
-Save any police report numbers and note the date and time of the incident.
+Note the date and time of the incident and save any police report numbers.

 2. 2